Clinical Unit Visits are short-term fellowships that enable young oncologists to spend time at a leading cancer centre

 Please read the full Guidelines and Application Instructions for Clinical Unit Visit Fellowships before starting your application.

-- Be oncologists or oncologists in training with at least two years of clinical experience in internal medicine or medical, radiation or surgical oncology, and currently engaged in cancer research or clinical oncology practice
+- Be an oncologist or oncologist in training with at least two years of clinical experience in internal medicine or medical, radiation or surgical oncology, and currently engaged in cancer research or clinical oncology practice

 - Be proficient in English and/or in the community language of the host institute

-- Contact a host institute to organise the clinical visit and obtain the approval and confirmation of both the host and home institutes
+- Contact a host institute to organise the clinical visit and obtain the approval and confirmation of both the host and home institute.
+Alternatively, candidates can propose an institute and host that they would like to visit.

 Application must include: